UKHO/docs/using-github/coding-in-the-open.md

 ## 5. Tips & Best Practices

 - **Open by default, closed only for strong reasons** – and open as soon as those reasons no longer apply.
-- **Plan for openness from the start** – reducing the burden of retrospectively sanitising code.
+- **Plan for openness from the start** – reducing the burden of retrospectively sanitizing code.
 - **Favour openness even in security‑critical modules** – properly designed open cryptographic code can be more robust.
 - **Use secure development workflows** – store code in trusted repositories, manage secrets separately, and structure your release process to accommodate open-source norms.
 - **Provide clear governance** – licenses, versioning, contribution policies, and response channels for external collaborators.